-"Make this training available also for more people, especially in the education sector and the medical and research fraternity in the country so that everyone can be able to know more about the world because of the information acquired.
+"Make this training available also for more people, especially in the education sector and the medical and research fraternity in the country so that everyone can be able to know more about form and a new local installation of the ENSEMBL it and be able to compete with other scientists in the world because of the information acquired.
 Refresher courses and in-servicing should be encouraged.
 Thank you, I am more informed and I can be able to relay this information to others who did not have a chance to attend this training.
 I enjoyed it myself so much."